 There are also several festivals and celebrations during the winter period, such as the magical new year's celebrations.
 And if you like motorsports, the Dubai Grand Prix.

-Dubai is famous for being one of the biggest shopping capitals of the world.
+Dubai is famous for being one of the biggest shopping capitals in the world.
 Tons of shops in malls, chain stores, and independent outlets are open during the winter months.
 Snowbirds can dedicate entire days to shopping while visiting Dubai and never exhaust its extensive stores.
-For your day to day shopping, there are enough supermarkets and specialty shops.
+For your day-to-day shopping, there are enough supermarkets and specialty shops.

 Local markets are also a big attraction for visitors where you can get locally made wares.
 Restaurants that serve Arabian cuisines are easily found and if you are craving something more familiar, lots of foreign chains also have restaurants in Dubai serving halal versions of their popular creations.

-Dubai has an international airport which is located 5 meter (16 feet) from the city centre.
+Dubai has an international airport which is located 5 km (3 Miles) from the city centre.
 You can get to the city or to your hotel using the metro red line service.
-Hotels are also mostly about 30 meter (98 feet) from the airport.
+Hotels are also mostly about 30 km (19 Miles) from the airport.
 The metro is the most used form of transport in Dubai and it is very efficient.
 It is also the longest fully automated rail network in the world.

 Although the roads in Dubai are of impressive standards, we do not advise snowbirds to rent a car while visiting the city because driving can be hectic due to the intense traffic.